-I am currently in Los Angeles working on a new short form documentary and I was previously a cinematographer and editor at Fusion.
+I am currently in Los Angeles working on a new documentary and I was previously a cinematographer and editor at Fusion.

 In 2017 I was named the Student Video Photographer of the Year by the White House News Photographer Association.
-My work has been recognized by ViewFind, NPPA, the Online News Association, the Atlanta Photojournalism Seminar, The North Carolina Press Photographers Association and more.
 I was a participant of the Eddie Adams Workshop, the New York Times Student Journalism Institute, and the 2nd Annual New York Times Lens Blog Portfolio Review.
 I've interned at The Seattle Times, The Tampa Bay Times and The Chicago Reporter.
-I've taught photo and video to youth in Chicago and Los Angeles and I am a grateful recipient of the Chicago 3Arts Award, a $25,000 grant for my work as a teaching artist.
+As an educator I've taught photo and video to youth in Chicago and Los Angeles and I am a grateful recipient of the Chicago 3Arts Award, a $25,000 grant for my work as a teaching artist.